-Yesterday, Hackbright Academy visited Slack HQ for the first time.
-We were greeted by Hackbright alumnae and current engineers at Slack, Roo Harrigan and Allison Craig, so we felt right at home immediately.
+One time, Hackbright Academy visited Slack HQ for the first time.
+We were greeted by Hackbright alumni and current engineers at Slack, Roo Harrigan and Allison Craig, so we felt right at home immediately.

 Roo kicked off the field trip with a short introduction to the Slack platform.
 The field trip then got interactive very quickly!
 Roo led the Hackbrighters through a Slack-Twitter integration so that we could all test out an integration for ourselves.
 A few shouts of joy later, many of the women had successfully integrated their Slack accounts with Twitter and were viewing their tweets posted in Slack channels in real time.

 Next, Roo discussed webhooks and how they are applied on the Slack platform, and then led us through the Slack API.
 In preparation for this field trip, all the Hackbright students were given access to a github repo, and after Roo’s introduction, we moved in to an API workshop time.
 Each of the women worked on creating an environment and delving into the Slack API, while other engineers on the Slack team assisted by answering questions and providing guidance.